21 Stunning Varieties of Prayer Plants to Grow at Home

 ‘Lemon Lime’ is a cultivated variety of M. leuconeura, and is closely related to the red-veined prayer plant.

-‘Lemon Lime’ has foliage in various shades of green, with a bold pattern.
+It has foliage in various shades of green with bold patterns.
 A pale green blaze on the midrib is surrounded by medium or dark green coloring on the leaves, and bright lime green veins.

 A close up horizontal image of Maranta leuconeura growing in a small pot set on a wooden surface.